 The Four Horsemen of the Apocalypse (trading psychology)

 The purpose of this article is to lay out some of the most common cognitive biases when it comes to trading, some of which might be very familiar and some slightly more deceptive or shadowed.
-This post might not provide much of practical value since one truly understands biases only after the fact of many mistakes being made, where if one was trying to learn them before that it would be very hard to do so, as being objective to thyself without the experience of mistakes is more or less a non existent thing.
-However there might be some useful conclusions being made that tie up the key aspects which trader should be always aware of, even after many years of trading experience.
+This post might not provide much practical value since one truly understands biases only after the fact of many mistakes being made, where if one was trying to learn them before that it would be tough to do so, as being objective to thyself without the experience of mistakes is more or less a nonexistent thing.
+However, some valuable conclusions might be made that tie up the critical aspects that traders should always be aware of, even after many years of trading experience.

 The dictionary outlines bias as:

 -cause to feel or show inclination or prejudice for or against someone or something.

 Example: "readers said the paper was biased towards the Conservatives"

 It is no surprise that individuals tend to prefer to operate with biases frequently since one of the things that individuals strive for is consistency, not just consistency in terms of how they view the world but how the world sees them back.
 This makes holding to particular bias more consistent than the approach where the individual has full adaptivity and no pre-set stance for or against anything.